GNOME/gnome-shell/README.md

 innovative user interface concepts to provide a visually attractive and easy to use experience.

-For more information about GNOME Shell, including instructions on how to build GNOME Shell from source and how to get involved with the project, see the [project wiki][project-wiki].

 Bugs should be reported to the GNOME [bug tracking system][bug-tracker].
 Please refer to the [*Schedule* wiki page][schedule] to see the supported versions.